 A mentee can find that their professional connections and networking opportunities are enhanced through a mentoring connection.
 This can, in turn, be beneficial to the employer as the mentee may be able to attract new talent to the company.
 In the same way, a mentor may also be in a better position to access the mentee’s talents and skills that aren’t directly related to their current position with the company.
 Through this process, a mentor will be able to see how these capacities could be useful to the company in the future.

-While the primary goal will be to help the mentee develop professionally, a secondary goal should be to have a positive impact on the organization.
+While the primary goals for the mentorship program will be to help the mentee develop professionally, a secondary goal should be to have a positive impact on the organization.
 Training a mentee in workplace procedures, policies and expectations allows a mentor to help build a more productive organization.
 Therefore, new hires should always be encouraged to take advantage of any workplace mentoring program.

 In addition, for the mentor, the opportunity can help develop leadership skills, enhance coaching, counselling and listening capabilities.
 In some cases, mentors can also find a mentoring situation to be a learning opportunity.
 Younger workers may have differing experience or innovative ideas that could benefit the workplace, particularly when it comes to incorporating technology, resulting in a more efficient workplace.